 To help with security, the cloud account information can be referenced by the builder section.
 This example is the same as the previous example but with the account information in another file.
 Create a YAML file gce-account.yml.

 '''

 accounts:

 - type: Google Compute Engine

 name: My GCE Account

-username: joris

-certPassword: myCertPassword

-cert: "/home/joris/certs/gce.pem"
+cert: "/home/joris/certs/gce.json"

 '''

-If you are using JSON, create a JSON file gce-account. json:
+If you are using JSON, create a JSON file gce-account.json: